rdbende/Azure-ttk-theme/README.md

 ```

 ## New style elements
-Azure theme has a style for every ttk widget, but there are some **new** widget styles, such as an accent button, toggle switch, and toggle button.
+Azure theme has a style for every ttk widget, but there are some **new** widget styles, such as an accent button, toggle switch, toggle button, tickscale, and card.
 You can apply these with the style option

 If you need a highlighted button, use `AccentButton`:
 ```python
 button = ttk.Button(root, text='AccentButton', style='AccentButton', command=callback)
 ```

 To create a toggle button you need a checkbutton, to which you can apply the `ToggleButton` style:
 ```python
 togglebutton = ttk.Checkbutton(root, text='ToggleButton', style='ToggleButton', variable=var)
 ```

 The use of switches is becoming more common these days, so this theme has a `Switch` style, that can be applied to checkbuttons:
 ```python
 switch = ttk.Checkbutton(root, text='Switch', style='Switch', variable=var)
 ```

 If you don't like the big circle on the scale, you prefer something more solid, then use the `TickScale` style:
 ```python
 scale = ttk.Scale(root, style='TickScale', variable=var)
 ```

 If you only want a border around your widgets, not an entire LabelFrame then apply the `Card` style to a Frame:
 ```python
 card = ttk.Frame(root, style='Card', padding=(5, 6, 7, 8))